HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 In this chapter of the Web Almanac, we explore the entire ecosystem surrounding CMS platforms for 2023 and 2024, respectively.
 When we refer to a CMS, we mean the platform itself and the associated services and tools that form its ecosystem.

-Based on <a hrefland="en" href="https://www.wappalyzer.com/technologies/cms">Wappalyzer's CMS definition</a>, our dataset identifies 249 individual CMS platforms.
+Based on <a hreflang="en" href="https://www.wappalyzer.com/technologies/cms">Wappalyzer's CMS definition</a>, our dataset identifies 249 individual CMS platforms.

 Some CMSs are open source, like WordPress and Joomla, while others are proprietary, such as Wix and Squarespace.
 These platforms offer hosting options, from free and self-hosted plans to premium, enterprise-level services.